 One of the more striking and immediately understandable (to people with ME/CFS) findings indicate that people with ME/CFS use more brain resources and expend more energy than healthy people when doing cognitive work.
 Another not so surprising finding – at least to people with ME/CFS – was that exercise took their cognitive faculties for a tumble and altered their brains’ functioning.

 Metabolically that made sense.
 Metabolic studies present a picture of an undercharged, aerobically challenged, free radical-pummeled brain that may be low in oxygen at the microvascular level.
 Findings of impaired basal ganglia and motor cortex activity suggested that the signal for the muscles to move might just not be getting through.
 The Japanese and the recent Younger findings of widespread neuroinflammation may be getting at the core problem in ME/CFS.

 In short, there’s reason to believe that a peek at ME/CFS patients’ brains after death might very well reveal something.
 Autopsies of ME/CFS patients’ brains have been rare, but last year an extensive one was done.

-It involved a formerly active woman who way back in 1974 began repeating herself and having cognitive problems.
+A formerly active woman back in 1974 began repeating herself and having cognitive problems.
 Over time, she experienced malaise, headache, joint and muscle pain, swollen lymph nodes and brain fog.
-Resting did not help and she continued to decline and decline, until in 1987 she was admitted to a hospice with a chillingly imprecise diagnosis – a general decline.
+Resting did not help and she continued to decline until in 1987 she was admitted to a hospice with a chillingly imprecise diagnosis: “general decline”.